mykelalvis/FT/Traveller/WORKING/Book 1.md

 When a character leaves the service (for any reason), he or she is eligible for mustering out benefits.
-The two muster-
-OUT ing out tables indicate the nature of these
-Per term of service.......... .I benefits: one provides travel, education, If rank 1 or 2............. .I and material benefits, while the other If rank 3 or 4............. .2 provides cash severance pay.
+The two muster-OUT ing out tables indicate the nature of these Per term of service.......... .I benefits: one provides travel, education, If rank 1 or 2............. .I and material benefits, while the other If rank 3 or 4............. .2 provides cash severance pay.
 Each table is